Why It Exists

 - Building event-driven microservices

-- Need exactly-once within the Kafka ecosystem
+- You need exactly-once guarantees inside the Kafka ecosystem

 When Not to Use Kafka Streams